 Richard Bresnahan, Master Potter

-As an artist and environmentalist, Bresnahan's passion revolves around creating handmade and highly functional pottery for the surrounding community.
-Bresnahan's work is featured in many collections, including the Idemitsu Museum in Tokyo, Japan; the Mary Burke collection in New York, New York; and the Minneapolis Institute of Arts in Minneapolis, Minnesota.
+As an artist, educator, and environmentalist, Bresnahan's passion revolves around creating handmade and functional pottery for the surrounding community.
+His ceramic works are featured in many prominent collections, from the Minneapolis Institute of Arts in Minnesota to the Idemitsu Museum in Tokyo, Japan.